 What can you do if a friend is using abuse?

 - When alone, ask your friend how they are feeling about the situation because their behaviour is probably coming from a place of hurt or anger.
-Let them know that feeling upset is ok, but their behaviour isn’t.
+Let them know you aren’t okay with what is happening.

 - Tell an adult that you trust.

 - Reach out for support.
 Supporting a friend can be difficult so we need to reach out for non-judgmental support from friends, family, teachers, or guidance counsellors we can trust.
-You can call the Klinic Crisis Line (204-786-8686) or even go for free drop-in counselling at Klinic (545 Broadway).
+Teens in Manitoba can call the Klinic Crisis Line (204-786-8686) or go for free drop-in counselling in Winnipeg at Klinic (545 Broadway).

 What can you do if you are using abuse?